-The Books of Luke and Mathew provide great narratives of this ancient event but because they are separate, we may not get a unified sense of what happened.
+The Christmas Story is timeless.
+Every December there are plays staged, musical extravaganzas, films shown and yes books published about the nativity of Christ.
+It is indeed a story worth retelling because of its ecclesiastical significance and the fact that it changed the course of history.The Books of Luke and Mathew provide great narratives of this ancient event but because they are separate, we may not get a unified sense of what happened.
 In this book, I draw from these accounts and put the information they give us together.
 Added to that, I include details derived from further research, an analysis of the two Gospels and information from relevant parts of Scripture.
 The result is a combined narrative that remains consistent with the original accounts but gives a fresh perspective.
 When you read this book, you will get a renewed appreciation of the Christmas story and I am sure it will bless you.

 Christmas In Bethlehem Excerpt

-Ebook | Find it here on Amazon
+Ebook | Find Christmas In Bethlehem here on Amazon